Purple Smoke Grenades

 Smoke Bomb Photography Tips - Handling the Smoke Grenades

-Always wear gloves and safety equipment when using SBFX smoke bombs.
+Always wear gloves and safety equipment when using Enola Gaye smoke grenades.
 You should also keep in mind that smoke bombs have the potential to stain clothes in close proximity.
 This is particularly important to remember during a wedding photography shoot.
 You really don’t want to be the photographer responsible for accidentally staining someone’s wedding dress.
 To avoid this, make sure you and your subjects stand at least 3 feet away from the grenade while it’s smoking.

 Once the bomb stops smoking, place it in a metal bucket and pour water over the cartridge to make sure it’s completely extinguished.
 The cartridge can then be recycled, and the metal ring and ring should be disposed of as regular refuse.